RALPH S. ROBBINS, CFP©

 Persons who are applying for Medicaid nursing home care are assessed by either a CARES nurse or social worker with medical review by a physician prior to approval.
 There is no charge for the assessment which also must be performed for those applying for Home and Community Based Services.

 Age, Disability, or Blindness

 The third test requires that the applicant either have some form of disability, be over 65, or blind.
 A 60 year old with Alzheimer's would meet this test as the effects of Alzheimer's (being unable to function safely alone) qualifies as a disability.
-A seventy year-old, on the other hand, need not have a disability as long as he or she needs nursing home care as a result of the medical need test described above.
-This test can present an eligibility issue particularly for those applying for home and community based services or any case that may appear to be borderline (e.g., required ADL loss or cognitive function).
+A seventy year-old, on the other hand, need not have a disability as long as he or she meets nursing home level of care criteria as described above.

 Generally speaking, there are two "sub-tests" under the banner of financial eligibility: The "Asset Test" (what the applicant owns) and the "Income Test" (how much earned and unearned income the applicant receives).